EvaLenaStegmann/DBLab3/README.md

 Entity Framework Core

 ## Setup
-Clone the project to a 'location' of your choice.\
+Clone the project to a 'location' of your choice on your Windows computer.\
-If you want the MyGarden database on another servar than localhost, or don't want to use a trusted connection: adjust the 'location'/DBLab3/Mygarden/appsettings.json\
+If you want the MyGarden database on another servar than localhost, or don't want to use a trusted connection: adjust 'location'/DBLab3/Mygarden/appsettings.json.\
 Run update-database from the Package Manager Console\
 Build the solution and run the application...